LunarG/VulkanTools/vkconfig/CONTRIBUTING.md

   This will involve [forking the repository](https://help.github.com/articles/fork-a-repo/), creating a branch with your commits, and then [submitting a pull request](https://help.github.com/articles/using-pull-requests/).
 * Please read and adhere to the style and process [guidelines ](#coding-conventions-and-formatting) enumerated below.
-* Please base your fixes on the `master` branch.
+* Please base your fixes on the `main` branch.
 SDK branches are generally not updated except for critical fixes needed to repair an SDK release.
 * The resulting Pull Request will be assigned to a repository maintainer.
 Once the Pull Request has been approved and is passing internal CI, a repository maintainer will merge the PR.